beechnut/transition-memo/transition-memo.md

 __Pathways:__

 + Ensure that all public housing has reliable WiFi in a public area, or ideally, across the entire housing complex.
-The Cambridge Housing Alliance, CCTV, and Code for Boston are presently working on a project
+The Cambridge Housing Alliance, CCTV, and Code for Boston are presently working on a project to repair and maintain reliable wireless access for residents of Newtowne Court.
 + Provide all public school students in public housing with a low-cost computer.
-A Raspberry Pi with a case and WiFi module is $62, and, preloaded with some office software, would provide for students’ baseline technology needs.
+A [Raspberry Pi][pi] with a [case][case] and [WiFi module][wifi] is $62, and, preloaded with some [office software][libre], would provide for students’ baseline technology needs.
 + Fund publicly accessible computer areas and free training for people in low-income, low-internet access neighborhoods.

 ### Dream: Mandatory computer education